tkaryadis/squery-spark/README.md

 ## Design goals

-1. to have on Clojure syntax, and Clojure names, Clojure way
-   (see [cMQL](https://cmql.org/documentation/) the MongoDB query language that is based on Clojure syntax)
+1. to have Clojure like syntax, and Clojure names, (see [cMQL](https://cmql.org/documentation/) the MongoDB query language that is based on Clojure syntax)
 2. use macro to use the Clojure operators inside the queries without namespace qualified names
 3. be simple as compact and simple as possible
 4. be programmable, no code in strings like SQL
 5. be simpler than all alternatives, Java,Scala,Python, including SQL

-Overall to feel as Clojure was a query language
+Overall to feel as Clojure was a query language for spark.

 ## Example